 Please make sure that Mitch Robinson sees the following answer..

 Gleason – With the help of a consultant, we are preparing a permit application to convert Gleason into a combined cycle plant.
 While the option of going combined cycle on a simple cycle plant is technically viable, such option was not considered nor discussed with the state agency in the initial permitting process of the facility.
-Enron did not have any plans to convert the site to combined cycle because the market conditions and the peaking nature of the plant did not justify such conversion.
-However, recent changes in market demands and transmission regulations in Tennessee could make a combined cycle plant more economical.
-The application has not yet been submitted.
+During the original permitting process, Enron did not have any plans to convert the site to combined cycle because the market conditions and the peaking nature of the plant did not justify such conversion.
+However, recent changes in market demands and transmission regulations in Tennessee could make a combined cycle plant more desirable.
+The application has not yet been submitted [do we also say that no application will be made pending the sale??].
 The Gleason site holds a minor source permit with potential to emit less than 250 tons per year of NOx and CO.
 For combined cycle plants, the major source threshold for NOx is 100 tons per year.
-Concerned about potential circumvention of PSD, Enron held a meeting on August 14, 2000 with EPA region 4 in Atlanta as well as with the state of Tennessee to discuss the permitting process.
+Concerned about potential circumvention of PSD, Enron held a meeting on August 14, 2000 with EPA region 4 in Atlanta as well as with the state of Tennessee to discuss the permitting process.[It is unclear to me what this means.
+Were we afraid that such a quick conversion to combined cycle might lead some to allegation that we intentionally went non-PSD with a simple cycle plan in order to elude the PSD requirement for combined cycle??]
 It was agreed that this permit modification would trigger PSD at 100 tons per year.
 No implications are anticipated.
+[What does this mean??]

 3. Which facilities are required to perform continuous emissions monitoring pursuant to its air permits?
 For those facilities performing CEM, please provide the last two years of data.